-where the index $i$ refers the $i$-th eigenvalue.
-The smaller the value of $\mbox{IPR}_i$, the more localized its associated eigenvector, the most localized case corresponding to IPR$=1$.
+where the index $i$ refers to the $i$-th eigenvalue.
+The smaller the value of $\mbox{IPR}_i$, the more localized its associated eigenvector.
+The most localized case corresponding to IPR$=1$.

-Figure \ref{fig:IPRcum} reports the cumulative distribution function of $\mbox{IPR}$ of the eigenvectors for different recursion orders $k$.
-The dependence on $k$ is obvious: $1-$BACH has the most localized eigenvectors and the larger the value of $k$, the less localized the components of the eigenvectors.
+Figure \ref{fig:IPRcum} reports the cumulative distribution function of $\mbox{IPR}$ of the eigenvectors for different values of the recursion order $k$.
+The dependence on $k$ is obvious: $1-$BACH has the most localized eigenvectors; the larger the value of $k$, the less localized the components of the eigenvectors.
 In the limit $k \to \infty$, one recovers the empirical, unfiltered, covariance matrix.
 In addition, the IPR of the latter two are hardly different from the random matrix null expectation obtained by shuffling price returns asset by asset in the data matrix.

 Figure \ref{fig:IPRscat} gives more details about the IPRs associated with the eigenvalues.
 It makes it obvious that IPRs are different for small eigenvalues, while no clear pattern emerges for the outliers $\lambda_i\gtrsim 10^{-3}$.
 Since the lowest eigenvalues are the ones that affect mainly GVM portfolio optimization, a filtering procedure that modifies the IPR of such eigenvalues will produce a substantial difference in the portfolio allocation.